liampshaw/RM-and-leading-region/scripts/detailed-worklow.md

 ## Script details

+**Warning** This details the python scripts used to generate files that are used in the main `Paper-analysis.Rmd`.
+It is not comprehensive in detail nor intended for use on other computers.

 We used a dataset of the 50 most prevalent plasmid taxonomic units (PTUs) in RefSeq200: 4,753 plasmids across 37 genera.
 These are available at `data/plasmid_table.csv`.
 The taxonomy for each genera is available at `data/genera_taxonomy.txt`
 Within each PTU, we ran Prokka on each plasmid followed by Roary with a core threshold of 80% to generate pangenomes using scripts available [here](https://github.com/Adalijuanluo/Plasmid_pan).
 The pangenome data is available for download via Zenodo.
 A summary of the pangenome stats is available at `data/PTU-pangenome-stats.csv` (Note that `PTU-B/O/K/Z` is renamed `PTU-BOKZ` and `PTU-L_M` becomes `PTU-LM` from this point forwards.)